strumer69/Parallelising/README.md

 *  MPI_Status status; // Declare the variable BEFORE the function call
 *  MPI_Recv(&recv , 1 , MPI_INT , i , 0 , MPI_COMM_WORLD , &status);

+**5-one_dim_Poisson.cpp** --> is a simple One Dim Gause seidel iteration method to solve Poisson Equation. the results have been compared.